K-PAVI-THRA/AI-CHATBOT-WITH-NLP/README.md

 # Step 5: Chatting with the Bot
 Once the script is running, you’ll see the following output:

-Hello, I am Codbot.
+Hello, I am Chatbot.
 Type 'bye' to end the conversation.
 > hi
 Hello!
 How can I assist you today?